Working Hours: 8:00 AM to 5:00 PM (Monday to Friday)

 Accessibility Services (Reasonable Accommodation Program)

-The Accessibility Services Program promotes and ensures that no student with a documented disability is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under the educational programs and activities in accordance with the Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1973, as amended, and applicable state law.
+The Accessibility Services program promotes and ensures that no student with a documented disability is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under the SJBSM educational programs and activities in accordance with the Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1973, as amended, and applicable state law.

-The Student Programs Director reviews and approves or denies all requests for accommodations or academic adjustments individually, and offers lectures on accessibility services for our students and staff.
+The Student Programs Director reviews and approves or denies all requests for accommodation or academic adjustments on an individualized basis and offers lectures on accessibility services for our students and staff.
 In addition, she is an ADA/504 Coordinator as certified by the Association of Title IX Administrators (ATIXA), to provide oversight of compliance with Section 504/ADA and oversee the disability-based grievance processes, which are designed to address circumstances of challenge by students dissatisfied with our institution’s process or response.
+All medical records related to students’ disabilities are kept confidential in a file separated from academic records under the custody of the Students Program Director.

-All medical records related to students’ disabilities are kept confidential in a file separated from academic records, under the custody of the Students Program Director.
+All medical records related to students’ disabilities are kept confidential in a file separated from academic records under the custody of the Students Program Director.

 MD Career Development Program